bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[The Art of Data Science; Roger D. Peng and Elizabeth Matsui (2017)](https://bookdown.org/rdpeng/artofdatascience/)*

 ### What is the basic difference between Inferential Statistics and Machine Learning?
 > Inferential statistics is a way to learn from data, and one of the tool of Machine Learning.
 Both use a set of observations to discover underlying processes or patterns, then be able to predict.
-If you have all the houses characteristics and prices in a given area , you can find out what is determining the price, then predict the price for a new house.
+If you have all the houses characteristics and prices in a given area, you can find out what is determining the price, then predict the price for a new house.
 Simple statistical analysis.
 Now if you want to build an app to predict houses prices, it’s another story.
 You need a lot more work, on data pre-processing, multiple algorithms, other models of regression, etc … That’s machine learning territory.
 Inferential statistics is only one of the tool.
 Machine Learning also wants to learn from “big data”, high dimensional data, unstructured, streaming data, find connexions in a social network, group press releases by similar topics, recognize images, compress pictures etc. No nice excel-like data set for this.
 It requires a different set of tools (whose goal is basically to turn everything the messy world is throwing at us into a nice excel-like data set with matrices that compute fast).
 The techniques that deal with high dimensional and streaming data have all the attention today, but a lot of the implementations of Machine Learning are still classic regression.
 You hear a lot that a business can be “moneyballed”, referring to base ball statistics.
 The idea is that you can take something that is “obviously” not data driven (“I have been doing this business for 30 years and let me tell you it’s all about connecting with people”), and prove that it can be run more effectively with data.
 Most of that is indeed inferential statistics, plus additional techniques.
 It’s all “learning from data”.

 *[Quora Answer; Philippe Hocquet (2017)](https://www.quora.com/What-is-the-basic-difference-between-inferential-statistics-and-machine-learning)*